 There are many requirements under The Personal Care Homes Act that licensees must follow.
-The posted information will indicate what standards were not met at the time of inspection , items still needing resolutions, fees, conditions, locations, contact information, etc.
+The posted information will indicate what standards were not met at the time of inspection , the number of items still needing resolution, fees, conditions, locations, contact information, etc.

 How do I find the personal care home that is best for me?

 Prepare a list of things that are important for you in a personal care home e.g. private room, no stairs, fee, location, etc. It is also important for you to prepare a list of things that you need assistance with e.g. bathing, etc. Review the information provided on this website about the personal care homes in the location that you would like to live.
 Identify the homes that you would like to visit and make an appointment to visit them.
 Select a personal care home that can provide the assistance that you require and offers the features most important to you.
 Please refer to the pamphlet entitled: “Selecting A Personal Care Home That Is Right For You”for more information on things to consider when selecting a home.
 Click here.

 What if I have a question or concern about a personal care home?